outofcoffee/imposter/docs/run_imposter_docker.md

 ## Docker images

 Most users should choose the 'core' image available at: [outofcoffee/imposter](https://hub.docker.com/r/outofcoffee/imposter).
-This is the primary Imposter Docker image supporting both OpenAPI and plain REST APIs.
+This is the primary Imposter Docker image supporting both OpenAPI plain REST APIs and SOAP web services.

 The following images are available: